 - Organize components in a central place that allows you to easily onboard new people with discoverability of components.

 - Easily managing dependencies of a variety of components

 Bit makes the process of building modular applications and the development, publishing and management of independent components really easy.
 It focuses on the publishing of components whereas the consumption of components is handled by package managers such as npm or yarn.

 - To get started follow this guide

-- Read next steps to start learning how you can adopt and use Bit for building apps and systems.
+- Read next steps to start learning how you can adopt and use Bit

-- Learn what is Bit to have a better understanding of its capabilities.
+- Learn what is Bit to have a better understanding of its capabilities

 Harmony introduces major improvements to Bit and how developers should build their components.
 At the moment it supports React, React Native and NodeJS.
 For teams using Angular or Vue, it is recommended to get started with Bit's v14 release here.

-Bit v15 Harmony is used by many teams and is the underline infrastructure for Bit and bit.dev.
+Bit v15 Harmony is used by many teams and is the underlying infrastructure for Bit and bit.dev.
 We decided to tag it as an open beta as there are still major features coming.
 If you are building any React/React-native and NodeJS based systems, we urge you to get started with v15.